Chapter 15.22

 b.
 Discharges from lawn watering and other irrigation runoff; these shall be minimized through water conservation efforts;

 c.
-Dechlorinated spa or swimming pool discharges; the discharges shall be dechlorinated to a concentration of 0.1 parts per million or less, pH-adjusted and reoxygenized if necessary, volumetrically and velocity controlled to prevent resuspension of sediments in the storm drainage system.
+Discharges from swimming pools, spas, and hot tubs.
+Discharges shall be dechlorinated to a concentration of 0.1 parts per million or less; pH-adjusted; reoxygenated, if necessary; and volumetrically and velocity controlled to prevent resuspension of sediments in the storm drainage system.
 The temperature of the discharge water shall not exceed 65 degrees Fahrenheit.
 Spa or swimming pool cleaning wastewater and filter backwash shall not be discharged to the storm drainage system;

 d.
-Street and sidewalk wash water, water used to control dust, and routine external building wash down that does not use detergents; the amount of street wash, dust control, and building wash water shall be minimized.
-At active construction sites, street sweeping must be performed prior to washing the street;
+Street and sidewalk wash water, water used to control dust, and routine external building wash down that does not use detergents; the amount of street wash, dust control, and building wash water shall be minimized through water conservation efforts.
+Street sweeping must be performed prior to washing the street;

 e.
-Dye testing with verbal notification to the city at least 24 hours prior to the time of the test;
+Dye testing with verbal notification to the city public works director or desiignee at least 24 hours prior to the time of the test;

 B. Prohibition of Illicit Connections.

-1. The construction, use, maintenance or continued existence of illicit connections to the storm drain system is prohibited.
+1. The construction, use, maintenance, or continued existence of illicit connections to the stormwater drainage system or waters of the state is prohibited.

 2. This prohibition expressly includes, without limitation, illicit connections made in the past, regardless of whether the connection was permissible under law or practices applicable or prevailing at the time of connection.